liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/data-handlers.markdown

 custom application.
 Then you'll create a staged model data handler for each entity your custom application manages.
-You're not required to implement a staged model data handler for every entity in your application, but they're necessary for any entity you want to track in the LAR file.
+You're not required to implement a staged model data handler for every entity in your application, but they're necessary for any entity you want to export/import or have the staging framework track.

 <!-- Bare bones instructions for enabling a project for Staging using Service
 Builder is outlined below.
 This info will go into a separate tutorial at a later